New product launch: 10 steps to a successful release

 Step 6: Plan your marketing strategy

-Marketing strategy coordinates your promotional efforts across all channels to reach your target customers with consistent, compelling messages.
+Marketing strategy coordinates your promotional efforts across all channels to reach target customers with consistent messages.
+This coordination increases conversion rates and reduces wasted marketing spend.

 Foundation elements: